George Salis: How did you get into translating and how did you end up falling in love with American postmodern literature in particular?

-GS: This is a guest question from Ben Shore: “Although works by McElroy can be simple on a line-by-line level, the difficulty for English readers often comes from accumulation.
+GS: This is a guest question: “Although works by McElroy can be simple on a line-by-line level, the difficulty for English readers often comes from accumulation.
 Is this something you’ll agree with and, if so, what methods do you use to keep things in order?”

 MN: McElroy’s syntax is the Eighth Wonder of the World.
 My language cannot (can any?) reincorporate all nuances and tiny shades of his texts, let alone their lexical accumulation.
 So, as Joyce said, first you feel (his rhythm), then you fall (and fail to render it).
 Anyway, I did my best.

 GS: The Ukrainian title of Cannonball translates into English as Bomb.
 What was the thought process behind this creative decision?
 In general, did you consult with McElroy while translating his work?